-The Group, through its general insurance subsidiary, provides (i) mortgage insurance cover to authorized institutions in respect of mortgage loans originated by such authorized institutions and secured on residential properties in Hong Kong; (ii) insurance cover to authorized institutions in respect of reverse mortgage loans originated by such authorized institutions to elderly people; (iii) insurance cover to authorized institutions in respect of lump-sum loans to owners of properties of subsidised housing schemes for land premium settlement; and (iv) financial guarantee cover to authorized institutions in respect of loans originated by such authorized institutions to SMEs and non-listed enterprises in Hong Kong.
+The Group, through its general insurance subsidiary, provides mortgage insurance cover in respect of mortgage loans and reverse mortgage loans originated by participating lenders and secured on residential properties in Hong Kong, life insurance policies and, if applicable, other assets; and operates a scheme for the Government of the Hong Kong Special Administrative Region providing financial guarantee on loans advanced by participating authorized institutions to eligible SMEs and non-listed enterprises.
 The Group faces insurance risk of the possibility of the insured event occurring and the uncertainty of the amount of the resulting claim.

-Under the Mortgage Insurance Programme, the Group offers mortgage insurance that covers authorized institutions for first credit losses of up to 40% of the value of properties financed under mortgage loans with loan-to-value ratio 90% or below at origination.
+Under the Mortgage Insurance Programme, the Group offers mortgage insurance that covers participating lenders for first credit losses of up to 40% of the value of properties financed under mortgage loans with loan-to-value ratio 90% or below at origination.
 The Group reinsures the exposure with approved reinsurers.
-As at 31 December 2018, the total risk-in-force was HK\$23.7 billion (2017: HK\$21.1 billion), of which HK\$19.7 billion (2017: HK\$17.6 billion) was retained by the Group after reinsurance.
-The Group also provides financial guarantee cover to authorized institutions up to 50% to 70% of the banking facilities granted to SMEs and non-listed enterprises in Hong Kong, and insurance cover to authorized institutions in respect of reverse mortgage loans originated by such authorized institutions and secured on residential properties, and in respect of lump-sum loans advanced by such authorized institutions to owners of properties of subsidised housing schemes primarily for land premium settlement and secured on these properties.
-As at 31 December 2018, the total risk-in-force was HK\$9.6 billion (2017: HK\$6.9 billion).
+As at 31 December 2019, the total risk-in-force was HK\$27.9 billion (2018: HK\$23.7 billion), of which HK\$23.1 billion (2018: HK\$19.7 billion) was retained by the Group after reinsurance.
+The Group also provides financial guarantee cover to participating authorized institutions up to 50% to 70% of the banking facilities granted to SMEs and non-listed enterprises in Hong Kong, and insurance cover in respect of reverse mortgage loans originated by participating lenders and secured on residential properties, life insurance policies and, if applicable, other assets.
+As at 31 December 2019, the total risk-in-force was HK\$12.5 billion (2018: HK\$9.6 billion), of which HK\$11.2 billion (2018: HK\$9.6 billion) was retained by the Group after reinsurance.